 The Ritz-Carlton, Bali listed as a Top Resort in Asia

-BADUNG, BALI, INDONESIA, October 23, 2018 /EINPresswire.com/ -- The Ritz-Carlton, Bali is delighted to be listed as one of the Top Resorts in Asia in the 31st annual Condé Nast Traveler 2018 Readers’ Choice Awards.
+NUSA DUA, BALI, INDONESIA, October 24, 2018 /EINPresswire.com/ -- The Ritz-Carlton, Bali is delighted to be listed as one of the Top Resorts in Asia in the 31st annual Condé Nast Traveler 2018 Readers’ Choice Awards.

 “Condé Nast Traveler is one of the leaders in the world travel industry, motivating a discerning readership with incomparable travel experiences and exotic destinations.
 We are honored to be acknowledged in these awards and thrilled that our dedication to creating highly memorable experiences through our superb location, luxurious accommodation, unique dining experiences and gracious service by our team of Ladies and Gentlemen has been recognized,” says General Manager Karim Tayach.